temt-ceo/ZFNet-MLP-Mix/samples/michigan/c++/README.md

     length_ = obj.length_;
     std::cout << "Assignment operator invoked!" << std::endl;
     std::cout << "Transformed " << getVolume() << " -> " << obj.getVolume() << std::endl;
-    return *this; // -> return the dereference of this }
+    return *this; // -> return the dereference of this("this" is a pointer to the current object instance) }

   /* Destructor */